fahadsaleem020/ebravo-scrapper/README.md

-# Ebravo TV Scrapper
+# Ebravo TV Scraper

-This is a Node.js server code that generates an IPTV playlist file based on the channels extracted from a web page.
+This is a Node.js server code that generates an IPTV playlist file based on the channels extracted from the web page at "http://ebravo.pk/classic/webtv?cat=All".
 The generated playlist file can be used to stream video content from various channels.

 ## Dependencies